MatthiasValvekens/pyHanko/README.md

 # certvalidator
 Forked from [wbond/certvalidator](https://github.com/wbond/certvalidator), with patches for [pyHanko](https://github.com/MatthiasValvekens/pyHanko).

+Bugs and questions regarding this library should be asked in the [pyHanko repository](https://github.com/MatthiasValvekens/pyHanko/discussions) rather than here.

 A Python library for validating X.509 certificates or paths.
 Supports various options, including: validation at a specific moment in time, whitelisting and revocation checks.